DiFronzo/SnlData/README.md

 ```
 Outputs: `Title: hiphop, Created: 2009-02-14T05:15:20.546+01:00`

 <sup>All of the examples uses text that is [CC-BY-SA-3.0](https://creativecommons.org/licenses/by-sa/3.0).
-By one of the following authors: Henrik Dvergsdal, Jon Vidar Bergan, and Audun Kjus Aahlin.
+By at least one of the following authors: Henrik Dvergsdal, Jon Vidar Bergan, and Audun Kjus Aahlin.
 Read more about the license: [fri gjenbruk](https://meta.snl.no/fri_gjenbruk).</sup>

 ## To-do
 - [ ] Fully support taxonomy